enuguru/aiandml/machine_learning_algorithms_using_frameworks/python_files/ai_pair_programming/employee_report_salary/README.md

 # Case Study: Employee Salary Management System

 ## Objective:
-Build a multi-file Python application using only built-in libraries that allows you to manage employee data, compute taxes, and generate salary reports.
+Build a multi-file Python application using only built-in libraries that allows you to manage employee data, compute taxes, and generate salary reports. create and use the directories give below to write the python files.
+The file employee.py should be inside models directory, the payroll.py should be inside services directory and so on....

 ## Functional Requirements:
 1. Store employee data: name, ID, department, base salary